EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
 * App-specific information, which includes values from the app form:
     * 'Container name'
-    * 'Connection timeout': when the app's job starts running, the app will then wait for the JupyterLab service to become available within the container.
+    * 'Connection timeout': when the app's job starts running, the app will then wait for JupyterLab to become available within the container.
 If this does not occur within this app-specific period (1200 seconds i.e., 20 minutes), then the app's job will cancel itself.
     * 'Cores'
     * 'Memory in GiB'

 When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.

-When the Job status updates to 'Running', a **Host** link will appear on the job card, which is the back-end on which the job, and so the JupyterLab container, is now running.
+When the Job status updates to 'Running', a **Host** link will appear on the job card, which allows you to log in to the back-end on which the job, and so the JupyterLab container, is now running.
 A **Connect to JupyterLab** button will also appear on the job card.
 The JupyterLab container is now ready for use!

 Click **Connect to JupyterLab**.
-A new browser tab will open with the JupyterLab service.
+A new browser tab will open with JupyterLab.

 You may wonder why you were not prompted for a username and password.
-The JupyterLab service running in the container runs as a 'root' user.
+JupyterLab running in the container runs as a 'root' user.
 The 'root' user is within the context of the container only.
-The service is protected with an auto-generated password.
+JupyterLab is protected with an auto-generated password.
 The **Connect to JupyterLab** button is configured to log you into the container using this password automatically.

 #### Troubleshooting: Proxy Error